Academic Research

 However, the center's mission extends beyond this initial scope.
 Over time, CISA aims to expand its research and programs to include other faith traditions, particularly African Traditional Religions and the vibrant Hindu communities in East and Southern Africa.

-In doing so, the center will provide a robust platform for dialogue, education, and research that supports Jesuit ministries and other institutions across the continent.
+In doing so, the center provides a robust platform for dialogue, education, and research that supports Jesuit ministries and institutions across the continent.

 At its core, CISA is committed to fostering meaningful interfaith engagement through academic research, public lectures, conferences, workshops, and publications.

-Furthermore, the center seeks to reach young people through targeted outreach programs that encourage interfaith dialogue, promote tolerance, and counteract religious radicalization.
+Furthermore, the center reaches young people through targeted outreach programs that encourage interfaith dialogue, promote tolerance, and counteract religious radicalization.

-By creating spaces for encounters and learning, CISA aspires to build bridges of understanding and friendship among diverse religious communities.
+By creating spaces for encounters and learning, CISA aspires to build bridges of understanding and friendship among diverse religious communities across Africa and beyond.

 Welcome to CISA—where dialogue fosters unity and scholarship inspires change.